cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 Next, the player turns the corner, picking up a `Godspeed` card and encountering a new problem: Laser Traps pointing at them!
-The model design and placement of the lasers will prompt the player to jump the beams, shooting the two traps on the way over.
-With the traps out of the way, the player can then continue into the next room, discarding `Godspeed` to break through a door and continue to the next section.
+The model design and placement of the lasers prompts the player to jump the beams, shooting the two traps on the way over.
+With the traps taken care of, the player can then continue into the next room, discarding `Godspeed` to break through a door and continue to the next section.

+In this hallway, with the lasers, the player learns another dimension of the new Laser Traps: it can also kill them!
+Players can test it out by walking into the demonic beams instead of hopping over them -- though their appearance (and that the beam in the first room counts as a demon) already invites players to avoid and destroy them.

-In this latest section, the player learns another dimension of the new Laser Trap mechanic: it can also kill them!
-The leisurely walkaround to the door after destroying the traps gives new players a chance to process the new mechanic a bit more, while more experienced speed-runners might already be thinking about how to optimize away the slow walk.
+The following leisurely walkaround to the door after destroying the traps gives new players a chance to breathe, processing the mechanic a bit more, while more experienced speed-runners might already be thinking about how to optimize away the slow walk.

 <figure class="align-center">
   <img